Archduke Maximilian of Austria (1895–1952)

-Archduke Maximilian of Austria (Maximilian Eugen Ludwig Friedrich Philipp Ignatius Josef Maria; 13 April 1895 – 19 January 1952) was a member of the House of Habsburg and the younger brother of the Emperor Charles I of Austria.
+Archduke Maximilian of Austria (Maximilian Eugen Ludwig Friedrich Philipp Ignatius Josef Maria; 13 April 1895 – 19 January 1952) was a member of the House of Habsburg-Lorraine and the younger brother of the Emperor Charles I of Austria.

-Life
+Early life

 Maximilian was the second son of Archduke Otto of Austria and Princess Maria Josepha of Saxony.

-In 1915 Maximilian was made a knight of the Order of the Golden Fleece, the special order of the dynasty, by his great-uncle Emperor Franz Joseph I of Austria.
+In 1915 Maximilian was made a knight of the Order of the Golden Fleece, the special order of the dynasty, by his grand-uncle Emperor Franz Joseph I of Austria.

+Career

 During World War I Maximilian served as a major in the Austro-Hungarian Army.
 He also had the rank of corvette captain in the Austro-Hungarian Navy.

-In February 1917 Maximilian was sent to Berlin to formally notify the German Emperor Wilhelm II of the accession of Maximilian's brother Charles as Emperor of Austria.
+In February 1917, Maximilian was sent to Berlin to formally notify the German Emperor Wilhelm II of the accession of Maximilian's brother Charles as Emperor of Austria.
 In 1917 / 1918, with consent of Charles I, Maximilian established his household at Belvedere Palace in Vienna, held to the disposition of the imperial family by the government of Austria.

-In June 1918 Maximilian led the Austrian assault on the Dosso Alto.
+In June 1918, Maximilian led the Austrian assault on the Dosso Alto.
 The air pressure of a shell which landed near him broke his ear-drum and caused a certain deafness.
 Maximilian was decorated with the Grand Cross of the Order of Leopold (with the war decoration and swords) for the Austrian victory.
 However, in August the Italians re-captured the Dosso Alto.

 After the end of World War I, in December 1918 some monarchists suggested that he succeed his brother as emperor.
 As Charles I, not anymore participating in state affairs since November 12, 1918, still considered himself emperor, this suggestion did not conform to the family rules of the dynasty.

 Meanwhile, on 12 November 1918, the Provisional National Assembly of German Austria declared the country a republic.
 On 3 April 1919, the Constitutional National Assembly elected in February passed the Habsburg Law which stipulated members of the former ruling family could only live in Austria if they cancelled their membership to the Habsburg Dynasty with its monarchial aspirations and if they declared themselves loyal citizens of the republic.
 Maximilian obviously preferred to live outside of Austria, following the example of the last imperial couple.